-One of the most pivotal roles of the IARMJ is to bring all refugee law judges and decision-makers together to come to a common understanding of international refugee law and practice.
-A common application, understanding, and interpretation of international refugee law allows for a more just outcome for all those who are seeking to be recognized as Convention refugees across all states parties to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol.
-At the forefront of fulfilling this pivotal role for the IARMJ is its Inter-Conference Working Parties Process that is comprised of a number of transnational groups of refugee law judges or decision-makers, at all instances of the refugee status determination process within their respective jurisdictions, who are working on a number of critical issues in international refugee law and practice.
-The objective of these transnational working groups is to try to resolve divergences and differences in judicial understanding, application, analysis, and the interpretation of international refugee law on these critical issues.
+One of the most pivotal roles of the IARMJ is to bring all refugee law amd migration law judges and decision-makers together to come to a common understanding of international law and practice.
+A common application, understanding, and interpretation of international refugee law allows for a more just outcome for all those who are seeking to be recognized as Convention refugees across all states parties to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol, and for those for whom issues relating to migration arise.

-The conference papers, reports and guidelines of the IARMJ Working Parties are frequently published in leading refugee law journals, as chapters in edited volumes, and the IARMJ’s own World Conference Proceedings publications and on the IARMJ website.
+The conference papers, reports and guidelines of the IARMJ Working Parties are frequently published in leading refugee law and migration law journals, as chapters in edited volumes, and the IARMJ’s own World Conference Proceedings publications and on the IARMJ website.
 Please note that any guidelines recommended by a Working Party must follow a particular procedure to be issued under the auspices of the IARMJ as a whole.
-It is fair to say that the IARMJ Working Parties have made an important and occasionally a significant contribution to the advancement of international refugee law and practice.
+It is fair to say that the IARMJ Working Parties have made an important and occasionally a significant contribution to the advancement of international refugee law and migration law practice.